-Michael Weinstein is the president of AIDS Healthcare Foundation (AHF), the largest nonprofit global HIV/AIDS organization.
+Michael Weinstein is the president of AIDS Healthcare Foundation (AHF), the largest global AIDS organization.
 Before becoming involved in HIV/AIDS related issues in the 1980s, he was a businessman and graphic designer.
-Since 1986, Weinstein has been a leader in the fight against HIV and AIDS.
-As president and cofounder of AHF, he oversees a $300-million organization whose mission is to provide “cutting-edge medicine and advocacy regardless of one’s ability to pay.”
+Since 1986, Mr. Weinstein has been a leader in the fight against HIV and AIDS.
+As president and co-founder of AHF, he oversees an $1.3 billion organization whose mission is to provide “cutting-edge medicine and advocacy regardless of ability to pay.”
 AHF currently serves 606,413 clients in the United States, Africa, Latin/America and the Caribbean, the Asia/Pacific region and Eastern Europe.

 Under Weinstein’s leadership, AHF has grown from a group of friends dedicated to the creation of dignified care for people in the last stages of AIDS to the largest AIDS organization in the United States.
 The Foundation now operates over 320 treatment clinics in 36 countries globally: 46 outpatient AHF Healthcare Centers in 14 states (California, Florida, Georgia, Illinois, Indiana, Louisiana, Maryland, Mississippi, New York, Nevada, Ohio, South Carolina, Texas, Washington) as well as in the District of Columbia.
 AHF also operates 38 pharmacies in 11 states and a clinical research unit.
 Under its Positive Healthcare brand, AHF operates managed care programs for people living with HIV and/or AIDS in California and Florida, which currently serve 4,754 clients.